bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 Push "Login" to proceed to CloudStack.
 You will see the first section - Virtual Machines.

-To the left you can see the .
+To the left you can see the main navigation bar.
 It allows moving from section to section.
 It is configured by an Administrator in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#sidebar-order>`_ by setting a list of left-sidebar sections there.
 The Administrator can set it adjustable, i.e. allow a user to reorder elements in the main navigation bar (except the "Logout" section).
 Please, see the `configuration guide <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md#allow-reordering-sidebar>`_ for more information on configuring the navigation bar elements.

+If the main navigation bar is set to adjustable, you will see a lock |lock| at the top.
+To change the section order in the menu click the lock to unlock it and change the section order by:

+- dragging the section up and down the list,
+- enabling/disabling a section by ticking a section in the list.

+.. _static/NavBar_Adjust.png

+The navigation bar can be hidden or extended using the |hide menu| icon in the upper-left corner.
 The system remembers the main navigation bar position (collapsed/expanded) after login/logout, reloading a page, moving between sections and within the section.

-The navigation bar can be hidden or extended using the icon in the upper-left corner.

 .. _Resource_Usage: